-The widespread modern use of phosphate in detergents, as well as the presence of excess fertilizer in the runoffs, has greatly contributed to an ecological challenge in the water bodies – generally termed as cultural eutrophication.
+The widespread modern use of phosphate in detergents and the presence of excess fertilizer in the runoffs has greatly contributed to an ecological challenge in the water bodies – generally termed cultural eutrophication.

-The water bodies are well-suited to deal with the matter cycling preserving the water quality.
-In cultural eutrophication, however, humans inject large amounts of artificial matter into the water’s ecological system thus overwhelming the natural cycle thereby resulting in the water bodies changing from oligotrophic to eutrophic.
+The water bodies are well-suited to deal with the matter of cycling, preserving the water quality.
+In cultural eutrophication, however, humans inject large amounts of artificial matter into the water’s ecological system, overwhelming the natural cycle, and thereby resulting in the water bodies changing from oligotrophic to eutrophic.

-In the absence of oxygen, the microorganisms capable of living in the absence of oxygen start to decompose organic substances resulting in the release of harmful hydrogen sulphide and ammonia.
+In the absence of oxygen, the microorganisms capable of living in the absence of oxygen start to decompose organic substances, releasing harmful hydrogen sulfide and ammonia.
 This generally describes the concept of cultural eutrophication.

 Various Causes of Cultural Eutrophication

 The use of fertilizers is the leading cause of eutrophication.
-The use of fertilizers, especially nitrate and phosphate fertilizers on farms, lawns, and golf courses, result in the accumulation of phosphate and nitrate in the nearby water body sources.
+Using fertilizers, especially nitrate and phosphate fertilizers, on farms, lawns, and golf courses results in the accumulation of phosphate and nitrate in the nearby water body sources.

-Once the nutrients get into lakes, oceans, rivers, and other water bodies; algae, and plankton, among other aquatic plant life become well-fed resulting in an increase of their photosynthesis activity.
+Once the nutrients get into lakes, oceans, rivers, and other water bodies, algae and plankton, among other aquatic plant life, become well-fed, resulting in an increase in their photosynthetic activity.

-Increased photosynthesis activity causes a dense growth of algal blooms and other plant species.
-The excessive growth results in a reduced presence of oxygen in the water thus triggering the eutrophication process.
+Increased photosynthesis causes a dense growth of algal blooms and other plant species.
+The excessive growth results in a reduced presence of oxygen in the water, thus triggering the eutrophication process.

 Effects of Cultural Eutrophication

-And as algae plants die and decompose, the oxygen continues to deplete, resulting in the suffocation of fish and other aquatic life forms.
-When water can no longer hold oxygen, the condition encourages the growth of bacteria that produces toxins that are fatal to marine mammals and birds.
+Also, as algae plants die and decompose, the oxygen continues to deplete, resulting in the suffocation of fish and other aquatic life forms.
+When water can no longer hold oxygen, the condition encourages the growth of bacteria that produce toxins that are fatal to marine mammals and birds.

-Eutrophication encourages the growth of cyanobacteria.
-The bacteria generate a red tide that releases very powerful toxins with high poison levels into the water.
+Eutrophication encourages the growth of cyanobacteria, a bacteria that generates a red tide that releases very powerful toxins with high poison levels into the water.
 The toxins can be fatal even at very low concentrations.
 The anaerobic conditions created by eutrophication also encourage the growth of toxic compounds in the water body.